astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 **What counts as genuine effort:**

+Document struggle by showing **ANY TWO** of:

+- Link to relevant documentation section you consulted
+- Minimal reproducible example (≤20 lines) showing the issue
-**Any 2 of:** link a relevant doc section; show a ≤20-line minimal repro; note one failed approach and why it failed.
+- Description of one failed approach and why it didn't work
+- Screenshot of error with timestamp
+- Links to 2+ Stack Overflow/forum searches attempted
+- Photo of whiteboard/paper where you worked through logic
+- Slack/Discord message asking peers for help

 **Good Example:**